 - Have a salary of not less than AED 15,000 per month

-Standard work visa
+UAE Standard work visa for US citizens

-A US citizen can also apply for the Standard work visa which is valid for two years as long as they meet the following criteria:
+A US citizen can also apply for the Standard work visa, which is valid for two years, as long as they meet the following criteria:

 - You must be employed in the private or government sector.